ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 After the end of the ARCHER2 service:

 - Data on home, work, solid state scratch file systems will not be accessible beyond the end of the ARCHER2 service
-- Data on current RDFaaS file systems will no longer be accessible beyond the end of the ARCHER2 service
-- RDF hardware will be refreshed to allow data storage to extend beyond the end of the ARCHER2 service - users will be responsible for copying data to the new RDFaaS hardware
+- RDFaaS will continue beyond the lifetime of ARCHER2 but users will need to transfer data from /epsrc and /general - more details will be provided as soon as they are available
 - No login access will be available beyond the end of the ARCHER2 service
 - Personal data in SAFE will be retained for 2 years then deleted as per the SAFE Personal Data and Privacy Policy
 - SAFE access will continue to be available for you to access historic ARCHER2 use data